 Apartment building, Kirribilli 2017

-The proposed facade colour scheme for this 1920s building located on Sydney Harbour needed to comply with local North Sydney Council requirements as well as guidelines provided by Heritage Office NSW.
+Facade colour strategies were created for 192 building located on Sydney Harbour.
+Proposed colour schemes needed to comply with local North Sydney Council requirements as well as guidelines provided by Heritage Office NSW.

-An unusual building, it was designed by Stuart Mill Mould of Esplin and Mould Architects in 1927.
-These are the same architects responsible for the design of the Chicago School-style Astor apartment building (1923) in Macquarie Street, Sydney, the first block of individually owned home units in Sydney.
+An unusual building, it was designed by Stuart Mill Mould of Esplin and Mould Architects.
+These are the same architects responsible for the Chicago School-style Astor apartment building (1923) in Macquarie Street, Sydney, the first block of individually owned home units in Sydney.

 Specified vs. Perceived Colour

 Facade colour can vary in hue and tonal value depending on contextual colour.
 The dilemma for this harbourside property was to achieve a Tuscan-style soft terracotta colour that did not appear washed-out and weak.

 The dark green surrounding foliage colours set up a simultaneous contrast effect making the facade colour appear lighter and marginally desaturated.
 To counteract this effect, a stronger terracotta specificed colour was required.

 Private residence, Tara Anderson and Bob Short, Rozelle 2014